tlorusso/traveltime/README.md

                traveltime=1800,
                type="public_transport",
                departure="2018-10-05T08:00:00Z")

+# take a glimpse at the data

+plot(traveltime30)

+# or on top of a leaflet-map with mapview

+mapview::mapview(traveltime30)

 ```

 Some first examples of how to use the API-Wrapper and what can be done with the data are available in the vignette: